-To get all the details about our next urban nature walk on October 22, 2016, click the link below.
+To get all the details about our next special evening holiday walk on December 10, 2016, click the link below.

 To get our walk announcements delivered right to your in box, subscribe in box on the left side of this page.
 Share with your friends.
 They are free and fun!

-To get all the details about our next urban nature walk on October 22, 2016, click the link below.
+To get all the details about our next special evening holiday walk on December 10, 2016, click the link below.

 I created my own morning ritual about 14 years ago and it is now an amazing grounding force in my life.
 I started with journaling and a cup of coffee each morning for about 15 minutes.
 Over the years I switched to herb tea, added meditation, added a homemade green smoothie and within the last few months, professional daily writing.
 My morning ritual has grown to about an hour and a half.
 I do have the luxury of writing at home, but when I was working out of the house, I gave myself extra time by getting up earlier.
 It was worth every minute.